Shopping: Shopping for pleasure

 As the 18th-century progressed, a wide variety of goods and manufactures were steadily made available for the urban middle and upper classes.
 This growth in consumption led to the rise of 'shopping' - a proliferation of retail shops selling particular goods and the acceptance of shopping as a cultural activity in its own right.
 Specific streets and districts became devoted to retail, including the Strand and Piccadilly in London.

 The rise of window shopping as a recreational activity accompanied the use of glass windows in retail shop-fronts.
 By the late eighteenth century, grand shopping arcades began to emerge across Britain, Europe and in the Antipodes in what became known as the "arcade era."
 Typically, these arcades had a roof constructed of glass to allow for natural light and to reduce the need for candles or electric lighting.
 Inside the arcade, individual stores were fitted with long glass exterior windows which allowed the emerging middle-classes to window shop and indulge in fantasies, even when they may not have been able to afford the high retail prices.

 Designed to attract the genteel middle class, retailers sold luxury goods at relatively high prices.
 However, prices were never a deterrent, as these new arcades came to be the place to shop and to be seen.
 Arcades offered shoppers the promise of an enclosed space away from the chaos of daily street life; a place shoppers could socialise and spend their leisure time.
 As thousands of glass covered arcades spread across Europe, they became grander and more ornately decorated.
-By the mid nineteenth century, promenading in these arcades became a popular pass-time for the emerging middle classes.
+By the mid nineteenth century, promenading in these arcades became a popular pastime for the emerging middle classes.

 In Europe, the Palais-Royal, which opened in 1784, became one of the earliest examples of the new style of shopping arcade, frequented by both the aristocracy and the middle classes.
 It developed a reputation as being a site of sophisticated conversation, revolving around the salons, cafés, and bookshops, but also became a place frequented by off-duty soldiers and was a favourite haunt of prostitutes, many of whom rented apartments in the building.
 In London, one of the first to use display windows in shops was retailer, Francis Place, who experimented with this new retailing method at his tailoring establishment in Charing Cross, where he fitted the shop-front with large plate glass windows.
 Although this was condemned by many, he defended his practice in his memoirs, claiming that he: